• Skip to primary navigation

 Crimping the pie crust

 The edges of my first wild blueberry pie were not properly crimped.
-Make sure to crimp your edges so the filing doesnt come out while it bakes, which can soften your crust and give it an amatuer look.
-My second time around I got some advice from a baker, and I started crimping by making the top crust a little larger than the bottom and folding the crusts together.
-It worked like a charm.
+Make sure to crimp your edges so the filing doesnt come out while it bakes.
+If the filling comes out it can soften your crust and give it an amatuer look.

 Maple Sugar Wild Blueberry Pie